kjergens/physicssimulation/README.md

 ## A. Install Java
 1. Go to https://www.oracle.com/java/technologies/downloads/ and select the latest Java version for your machine (macOS, Windows)

-2. For Mac, in Terminal
+2. Double-click the package you downloaded to install it.
+3. (Mac-only) Open Terminal and enter:
 ```
 mkdir ./Library/Java/JavaVirtualMachines
 ```

-3. For Mac, in Terminal
+4. (Mac-only) Open Terminal and enter:
 ```
-mv ~/Downloads/jdk-23.0.1.jdk ./Library/Java/JavaVirtualMachines
+mv ~/Downloads/jdk-23.0.2.jdk ./Library/Java/JavaVirtualMachines
 ```

 ## B. Install Maven (Mac)